The Climate Change Stories You Didn't Hear

-Next up, story number two -- the EPA canceled the scientific talks that three of its scientists were scheduled to give at a conference in Rhode Island this past Monday.
-It is still unclear as to why the talks were cancelled, as the speakers we in attendance and there were no evident issues to prevent it from taking place.
-However, many scientists, policymakers, and observers fear such actions are a step away from science censorship.
-The only explanation that I have seen from the EPA as written in the Washington Post is,T"he EPA has offered little explanation for the decision to prevent the scientists from participating, other than to say in a statement that they were allowed to attend the event but not present because “it is not an EPA conference.”
+Many scientists, policymakers, and observers fear such actions are a step away from science censorship.
+The only information I have seen from the EPA as written in the Washington Post is that "the EPA has offered little explanation for the decision to prevent the scientists from participating, other than to say in a statement that they were allowed to attend the event but not present because 'it is not an EPA conference'.”

-Last, but certainly not least is story number three: Nicaragua officially signed on to the Paris Climate Agreement.
-Now that they have hopped on board, the only countries who have not signed on are the United States and Syria.
-Maybe it's just me, but it seems like an odd camp for the US to choose -- siding with Syria on climate change issues?
-Nicaragua originally did not sign not because they did not feel the deal went far enough, but that does not seem to be the case for the last two countries holding out on signing.
+Now that Nicaragua officially signed on to the Paris Climate Agreement, the only countries who have not signed on are the United States and Syria.
+Maybe it's just me, but it seems like an odd camp for the U.S. to choose - siding with Syria on climate change issues?
+Nicaragua originally did not sign, not because they did not feel the deal went far enough, but that does not seem to be the case for the last two countries holding out on signing.

 I do not know about you, but this makes me a bit concerned.
 Story two highlights the growing concern in the academic community about science censorship, but the fact that these articles were not widely disseminated across the traditional news outlets is also strange.
 If I did not do research for the purpose of blogging about sustainability and environmental awareness, I myself may not have been aware of this goings-on.

 This is all to say the education piece is vital now more than ever.
 It is not only important to reduce, reuse, recycle, and consume responsibly, but also we need to share this message and educate more people, more quickly.